top of page

 A longer-term view of mineral balance

-Hair analysis is a valuable complement to blood testing and is a useful functional nutrition tool.
+Hair analysis reflects longer-term trends and is a valuable complement to blood testing.

 Mosaic Diagnostics Organic Acids Test (OAT)